 Earth Opera

-Some music people believe the 60’s Boston band Earth Opera once had a good shot at being the East Coast answer to the Grateful Dead.
-It never happened, but it’s easy to understand such enthusiasm.
-The band’s core members featured singer/songwriter/guitarist Peter Rowan and mandolin virtuoso David Grisman, and also included John Nagy on bass, Paul Dillon on drums, and Bill Stevenson on keyboards.
-The group’s sound leaned more towards the new psychedelic movement than the bluegrass music at its roots.
-Signed to Elektra, the ensemble released an eponymous debut drenched in “far out” psychedelia, and though it didn’t sell well, Elektra gave the band a second shot.
-The Great American Eagle Tragedy was highlighted by the 10-minute title track, still a daring gambit in those days.
+Signed to Elektra, the ensemble released an eponymous debut drenched in far-out psychedelia.
+Though it didn’t sell well, the label gave the band a second shot, The Great American Eagle Tragedy, its highlight being the 10-minute title track (a daring gambit in those days).
 Earth Opera never attracted much of a listenership outside Boston and broke up in 1969.
-Both Rowan and Grisman later played and recorded with Jerry Garcia.
-Rowan was a member of Seatrain and forged a solo career, while Grisman formed his own acclaimed quartet and did extensive soundtrack work.
-The band’s discs are available on Wounded Bird Records.
+Both Rowan and Grisman went on to play and record with the Dead’s Jerry Garcia, Rowan was a member of Seatrain before starting a solo career, and Grisman formed his own quartet and did extensive soundtrack work.
+Both Earth Opera discs are available on Wounded Bird Records.

 (by Dean Johnson)